POSTED 22nd OCTOBER 2021

 REGISTRATION OF PARTICIPANTS

-- The free Victorian Government QR Code Service, or API linked digital system, must be used to maintain electronic record keeping from 26 March (a 28-day compliance amnesty will be in place until April 23).
+- The free Victorian Government QR Code Service, or API linked digital system, must be used to maintain electronic record keeping from 26 March.
 Link to Vic Govt QR code here

 - Participants to be encouraged to download and activate the CovidSafe app.